-What does it mean to say that our beliefs and practices are “biblical”?
-Broadly speaking, anyone appealing to the Bible for faith and life is a Biblicist practicing Biblicism.
-But as soon as we encounter the variety of ways people cite the Bible to establish their views, we see the need to think more carefully about what being “biblical” means.
-After all, when we observe Biblicism as diverse as that between, say, John Macarthur Jr. and Joel Osteen, Pope Francis and Lewis Farrakhan, and between groups like the Watchtower Society and the Gospel Coalition, the need to think deeply about Biblicists and Biblicism becomes more evident.
+As soon as we encounter the variety of ways people cite the Bible to establish their views, we see the need to think more carefully about interpretive authority.
+After all, when we observe readings as diverse as that between, say, John Macarthur Jr. and Joel Osteen, Pope Francis and Lewis Farrakhan, and between groups like the Watchtower Society and the Gospel Coalition, it’s apparent why we need to think more deeply about the question, “Who decides what the Bible means?”

 “We are dealing with the greatest of all divine mysteries (i.e. Trinity), and we must have more reflection at our disposal than our own.
 This is the danger of “biblicism”-that is, marginalizing the history of doctrine in favor of explicit biblical statements, when at least among the orthodox, the history of doctrine is the history of biblical exegesis” (“Why Historical Theology Matters: Trinity and the Dangers of Biblicism”).

-In view of all this, it’s easy to see, at least in part, what sound Biblicism entails.
+In view of all this, it’s easy to see, at least in part, what sound interpretation entails.
 When Barth says, “the door of Bible texts can open only from within” (CD 1/2: 533), he means that the assumptions we bring to the Bible must reflect those of the community baptized into the Threefold Name.
 And this Spirit-gifted community is not merely local or worldwide, but one stretching back across the ages.
-Sound Biblicism entails, then, that we begin to appreciate the manifold gifts of the “one holy catholic and apostolic Church.”
+Sound reading entails, then, that we begin to gratefully receive the manifold gifts of the Church universal.
 Practically speaking, we must commit ourselves to a lifelong apprenticeship to the great tradition.
 This doesn’t mean we stop reading our Bible “devotionally,” or personally.
 But it will entail a serious concern to ensure that our appeals to the Bible reflect a family resemblance, especially in our theologizing.

 The fact that such an apprenticeship seems unrealistic and even unnecessary to many evangelicals serves only to indict our sort of Biblicism.
 For generations we have imbibed overly pietistic reading practices along with imbalanced preaching on Scripture’s perspicuity.
 And as we approach the third decade of the third millennium, the digital age continues to reconfigure our brains to expect short, quick, and shallow treatments of deep questions.
 So yes, apprenticing ourselves to the great tradition means taking the road less traveled.
 It will take discipline and, as Bath says, it will mean becoming a studiosus (Evangelical Theology, 171-72).